On the interplay between multiscaling and stocks dependence: Discussion and conclusion

 \section{Discussion and conclusion}

-We find an empirical relationship which links a univariate property, i.e. the degree of multiscaling behaviour of log-return, with a multivariate one, i.e. the average correlation of the stock log-return with log-return of many other stocks traded in the same market.
-Since the scaling measured for low aggregation horizon is biased by the presence of log-return tails and time autocorrelation \cite{buonocore}, we investigated which of the two gives the major contribution to the degree of multiscaling behaviour of log-return.
-In order to do so we used the shuffling technique to isolate the tails contribution and the normalization technique to isolate the autocorrelation contribution (see for example \cite{zhou,buonocore}).
-It turns out that the dependence found is due almost exclusively to the tails of log-return distribution.
-However, we also found that either $\bar \rho$ and $\hat B$ are correlated with the logarithm of capitalization of the analysed stock.
-In order to understand if the dependence from the logarithm of capitalization is fully explaining the stylized fact we find, we investigated the partial correlation between $\bar \rho$ and $\hat B$ using the logarithm of capitalization as a control variable.
-It turned out that removing the contribution due to the linear correlation with the logarithm of capitalization of the two variables does not fully explain the nonlinear dependence observed between $\bar \rho$ and $\hat B$.
+We find an empirical relationship which links a univariate property, i.e. the degree of multiscaling behaviour of a time series, to a multivariate one, i.e. the average correlation of the stock log-returns with the other stocks traded in the same market.
+Since the scaling measured for low aggregation horizon is biased by the presence of log-return tails and time autocorrelation \citep{buonocore}, we investigated which of the two gives the major contribution to the degree of multiscaling behaviour.
+In order to do so we used the shuffling technique to isolate the tails contribution and the normalization technique to isolate the autocorrelation contribution (see for example \citep{zhou,buonocore}).
+It turns out that the dependence found is due almost exclusively to the tails of log-returns distribution.
+However, we also found that either $\bar \rho$ and $\hat B$ are correlated with the logarithm of capitalization of the analysed stocks.
+In order to understand if the dependence from the logarithm of capitalization is fully explaining the stylized fact we discovered, we investigated the partial correlation between $\bar \rho$ and $\hat B$ using the logarithm of capitalization as a control variable.
+It turned out that removing the contribution due to the linear relation with the logarithm of capitalization of the two variables does not fully explain the non-linear dependence observed between $\bar \rho$ and $\hat B$.
 We also reproduced the same analysis by removing the non-linear dependence of the logarithm of capitalization from $\bar \rho$ and $\hat B$.
 We performed this by conditioning on the squared values of the logarithm of capitalization and by removing both the linear and non-linear effect of the logarithm of capitalization by a second order polynomial regression.
 In the first case, we find that the relationship remains statistically unchanged while in the second case, removing both linear and non-linear dependence, the result obtained for LSE market becomes statistically not significant, while the others, even if decreased in their strength, remain statistically significant at $1\%$ significance level.

 We completed our set of robustness checks analysing the role of kurtosis in the same fashion we did with capitalization.
 We found that the role of kurtosis is marginal on the relationship between multiscaling and average correlation.
 We interpret these findings as an evidence of the fact that the observed relationship must have a deeper origin.